LaSTUS-TALN-UPF/TSAR-2022-Shared-Task/README.md

 ## Datasets

 There is no training dataset for the TSAR-2022 Shared Task.
-However, a sample of 10 or 12 instances with gold standard annotations will be provided as a trial dataset.
+However, a sample of 10 or 12 instances with gold standard annotations is provided here as a trial/sample dataset.
 <br/>
 <br/>
 Format of the files: